-If you're thinking about getting a wedding planner or stylist on board to help you with your wedding (smart move), look around to see styles and prices and set aside some money towards their services in your budget, if you can of course.
+If you're thinking about getting a wedding planner or stylist on board to help you with your wedding (smart move), look around to see styles and prices and budget towards their services, if you can of course.

-Not for a minute will I claim that stylists and planners are the most important supplier for your wedding, like the venue or photographer for example.
+Not for a minute will I claim that stylists and planners are the most important suppliers for your wedding like the venue or photographer are.

 We are that smart bonus that is nice to have and will elevate your event to something special.
 Giving you the stress-free memorable time you deserve with your family and friends on your wedding day.

-As with all services, prices might vary with planners, from as low as £800 for on-the-day coordination to thousands for various packages.
+As with all services, prices might vary with planners, from as low as £800 for on-the-day coordination to thousands, for various wedding planning packages.

-For full wedding planning; for someone to take over all the logistics and do/book everything for you and run the day itself, deal with all the suppliers, wedmin, budget handling etc, expect to pay between 10-15% on top of your total wedding cost.
-For example, if your wedding budget is £30K, your planner will charge you £4,500 on top of that.
+For full wedding planning; for someone to take over all the logistics and do/book everything for you, run the day itself, deal with all the suppliers, wedmin, and budget handling, expect to pay between 10-20% on top of your total wedding budget.
+For example, if your wedding budget is £30K, your planner will charge you something between 4-6K on top of that.

-Different planners offer different styles and packages to suit different couples, so you got to find the right one for you.
+Different planners offer different styles and packages to suit different couples, so you have to find the right one for you.
 There's no such thing as one size fits all!

-My prices are carefully calculated, with consideration to my client's needs and the services I'm offering, my time I spend designing or planning, my extensive training, the time and money I've invested in running my business (I'm insured to the brim!), my passion, experience, dedication, connections and expertise.
+My prices are carefully calculated, with consideration to my client's needs and the services I'm offering, the time I spend designing or planning, my extensive training, the time and money I've invested in running my business (I'm insured to the brim!), my passion, experience, dedication, connections, expertise and the size of team members needed to set up on the day.
 I strive to be the best at what I do and that's worth every penny.